 It’s possible to reserve your dinner and kathakali show directly on Get Your Guide website below or here.

-Other places to visit in Kerala, from South to North.
+Other important tourist places in Kerala, from South to North.

 From South to North of Kerala, you can also visit:

-Rather than inflicting a basic copy-paste of Wikipedia information on you, I am interviewing my Indian friends so that they can enrich this section over time.
+Rather than inflicting a basic copy-paste of Wikipedia information on you, I asked my Indian friends what were the best important tourist places in Kerala according to them.

 Nestled in the Western Ghats and on the banks of the Periyar River near Kochi is Thattekadu which literally means flat forest.
 However, the dense jungles here are home to elephants which roam freely around here.